[Thunder & Lightnings]

 Activity is mostly office hours, weekdays and varies greatly in intensity; some people have seen little more than one Firefly bumbling around, but it can get very busy indeed (and this appears to be more usual).
 Any Fireflies not flying are normally parked up on the apron adjacent to the T2 hangar by the B6403 road.

 Back to the road and continue South, taking the first left.
 Just past the entrance to a paintball site is a good place to park (B), and you're now near the final approach path.
-While the airfield is out of site beyond the trees, this is the safest spot to park for pictures of aircraft on final approach.
+While the airfield is out of site beyond the trees, this is the safest spot to park for pictures of aircraft on final approach to runway 24.
 You can of course walk back up the road and then turn left to walk down towards the airfield itself if you want to be able to see the runway.
 The trees behind you will mask anything approaching to land on 24, but you can cross the road for a better view.
-Aircraft taking off from 06 have normally turned away well before they get this far unfortunately, and the best photo you can get of these will require a very large (600mm+) lens.
-Anything landing on 24 is easy with a 300mm lens though.
+Aircraft taking off from 06 have normally turned away well before they get this far unfortunately, and any photo you can get of these will require a very large (600mm+) lens.
+Anything landing on 24 is within reach of a 300mm lens though.
+There is a small entrance way on the eastern side of the road here but there isn't much room to park and you'd be blocking the gate here - the cones indicate the landowner would prefer you didn't do this.

 Firefly taxiing (taken from point C); author